 Make sure you do this for all 4 functions.

 Using Lookout for Vision in Tulip Apps

 In the provided Defect Detection app from the library we have set up a very rudimentary process for running visual inspection.
 You can modify the app or copy parts of it to other apps to suit your needs.
 To use the app, you will need to make some small modifications to work with you specific Tulip Vision setup.
 You'd need to point the capture trigger at your Vision Camera Configuration, as well as the camera preview widget for visual feedback.

-Set up the "Detect Anomalies" trigger with the right camera configuration
+- Set up the "Detect Anomalies" Trigger with the correct camera configuration.

 Now all is set for running your model on Tulip.
 Before the model is available for inference (evaluating an image) it needs to be "Hosted", which means it will occupy some cloud computation resource, like a cloud virtual machine, to serve the model to your app.
 We have created button on the provided Tulip App to do that.

 Once the model is "Hosted" it is consuming resources that have a cost attached to them.
 Remember to turn off your models whey they are not in use, or you are risking spending money for no return.
 AWS LfV pricing can be learned about in here.
 Keep in mind AWS also offer a Free Tier for LfV.
 Tulip is not responsible for resources hosted privately on AWS, but you are welcome to contact us with inquiries.

 Go ahead and run the Defect Detection app on the Player PC with the connected inspection camera.
 The following steps are done on the running app:

 - Turning the model ON ("Hosting").

 Once you start the model it will begin incurring costs.
 Remember to turn it off.